The Pinnacol Foundation is committed to supporting you and your education dreams

 A written update on your progress toward graduation, including your current academic standing

-Any new information or updates about your employment, volunteer service and extracurricular activities
+Any new information or updates about your volunteer, extracurricular and employment experiences

 Visit the United States Department of Accreditation directory to make sure that your school of choice is accredited.
 If you are attending a vocational school, contact the Pinnacol Foundation to discuss the status of your chosen institution.